TeasingSisyphus/cuttleV1/README.md

 ## TODO
 *	Queens
-	*	BUG: Playing a oneOff illegally after a seven messes up the selection, so you can't immediately play the card without re-clicking it
 	*	Enable the Queen-Two combo
 *	Jacks
 	*	Enable playing a jack on your own points/and or throwing one into the scrap pile